Enome/knockknock/README.markdown

 A small validation framework for knockout that's who!
 Didn't know what to name it and Knockout.validation might be already taken.

+##News/Changelog

+### 21 sep 2011

+You can now use the custom binding validateCss to add the invalid or valid class based on your observable.
+Check the example for usage.

 ##Example

 You can find a demo [here](http://knockknock.ep.io/example.html) which is also included in the repo (example.html).